davesmiths/imagefill/readme.md

 imagefill
 =========

-**A bit of artistic direction for images - A jQuery plugin to make images (and videos) fill the available space and crop with a bit of artistic direction in responsive layouts**
+**A bit of artistic direction for images - A jQuery plugin to make images (and videos) fill the available space in responsive layouts and crop to a focal point**